Verheyden-Tech/DCS.User/README.md

 `DCS.User` is a comprehensive C# solution for managing all user-related functionalities within the Data Control System (DCS -> `DCS.Framework`).
 It provides a robust backend and user interface for authentication, authorization, and advanced profile management.

-This document serves as a technical overview for developers and future team members to understand the architecture and purpose of the `DCS.User` component within the main Data Control System (DCS).
+This document serves as a technical overview for developers and system architects.

 ## Features